akai-z/magento1-open-source-patches/patches/SUPEE-9767/README.md

 NOTE: This patch has known issues.
 More information about the individual issues addressed by this patch as well as known issues is available in the patch [details](https://magento.com/security/patches/supee-9767).

-More details about this patch could be found [here](https://magento.com/security/patches/supee-9767).
 More details about the patch issues could be found [here](https://magento.stackexchange.com/questions/176871/security-patch-supee-9767-possible-issues).